-19. THE STUBAI ULTRATRAIL RULES
+19. THE SALOMON 4 TRAILS RULES

-The STUBAI ULTRATRAIL takes place on tarmac roads, forest roads, walking paths and alpine trails which are not closed to the public.
+The SALOMON 4 TRAILS takes place on tarmac roads, forest roads, walking paths and alpine trails, which are not closed, to the public.

-- Competitors must adhere at all times to the rules of the road in the respective country.
-All competitors must follow instructions given by the police and the course marshals. - Please be aware that away from the marked course there is serious danger of falling.
+Competitors must adhere at all times to the traffic rules in the respective country.
+All competitors must follow instructions given by the police and the course marshals.

+Please be aware that away from the marked course there is serious danger of falling.
 That is why short-cuts (including "cutting" switchback corners, etc.) and alternative routes are strictly forbidden.
-Competitors take part in the event at their own risk. - At unclear or dangerous points on the course, please proceed with the appropriate caution.
+Competitors take part in the event at their own risk.

+At unclear or dangerous points on the course, please proceed with the appropriate caution.
 The organiser is entitled to take additional measures in order to secure dangerous sections.
-However, the organiser is not obliged to do so. - It is forbidden for competitors to receive assistance from a member of their support team who is in a vehicle or on a bicycle.
+However, the organiser is not obliged to do so.

+It is forbidden for competitors to receive assistance from a member of their support team who is in a vehicle or on a bicycle.
 Any disturbance caused to the race as the result of accompanying vehicles of any kind may result in the competitor who is receiving support being given a time penalty or being disqualified from the race.
-Any accompanying vehicles found to be on sections of the course closed to public vehicles will automatically lead to the disqualification of the competitor receiving support. - For environmental reasons, members of support teams assisting individual competitors are strictly forbidden from polluting or damaging the natural surroundings.
+Any accompanying vehicles found to be on sections of the course closed to public vehicles will automatically lead to the disqualification of the competitor receiving support.

+For environmental reasons, members of support teams assisting individual competitors are strictly forbidden from polluting or damaging the natural surroundings.
 This includes any form of spraying or painting along the course.
-Any such action will result in the immediate disqualification of the competitor who was the recipient or the intended recipient of this support. - Any competitor who disposes of food wrappers, bottles, cups, etc. by throwing them away in nature instead of at the refreshment stations will be disqualified. - Competitors who begin the race with poles must keep them with them all the way through to the finish.
-Vice versa, competitors who begin the race without poles are not allowed to be given poles along the course during the race. - All competitors must behave in a considerate, sporting and fair manner.
+Any such action will result in the immediate disqualification of the competitor who was the recipient or the intended recipient of this support.

+Any competitor who disposes of food wrappers, bottles, cups, etc. by throwing them away in nature instead of at the refreshment stations will be disqualified.

+Competitors who begin the race with poles must keep them with them all the way through to the finish.
+Vice versa, competitors who begin the race without poles are not allowed to be given poles along the course during the race.

+Mechanical connections between two runners are prohibited for safety reasons.

+All competitors must behave in a considerate, sporting and fair manner.